tardate/LittleArduinoProjects/Electronics101/Power/DicksonChargePump/OnePinThreeV/README.md

 Miscellaneous features of the circuit:

-* I added a 200mZ polyfuse to the Arduino 5V line to make sure it doesn't short and damage the onboard regulator
+* I added a 200mA polyfuse to the Arduino 5V line to make sure it doesn't short and damage the onboard regulator
 * LED2 and its R2 current-limiting resistor is optional.
 It provides an indicator that the VCC power rail is active.
 * LED1 and its RL current-limiting resistor provides a relatively low-current load indicator
     * the green LED glows quite dim with 5V out
     * the green LED glows quite bright with 12V out
-* I've added a 3-wire voltmeter to provide an output readout
+* I've added a 3-wire voltmeter to provide an output voltage reading
     * power drawn from VCC
     * measures VOUT